javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

     let {prop : varName = default, ...} = object
     ```

-    This means that property `prop` should go into the variable `varName` and, if no such property exists, then `default` value should be used.
+    This means that property `prop` should go into the variable `varName` and, if no such property exists, then the `default` value should be used.

 - The array syntax: